monjofn/monjofn/README.md

 # Hi there 👋

 I'm MOn ₿.
-Jofn, a free young man with a lot of free time 🤫
+Jofn, a free young man, anarcho-capitalist, entrepreneur with a lot of free time 🤫

 Fun Facts